linode/docs/docs/applications/game-servers/minecraft-with-spigot-ubuntu.md

         enable-command-block=false

--   **Gamemode**: Values available are 0 - 3; 0 is survival, 1 is creative, 2 is adventure and 3 is spectator.
+-   **Gamemode**: Values available are 0 through 3; 0 is survival, 1 is creative, 2 is adventure and 3 is spectator.

         gamemode=0

--   **Difficulty**: Values available are 0 - 3; 0 is peaceful, 1 is easy, 2 is normal, and 3 is hard.
+-   **Difficulty**: Values available are 0 through 3; 0 is peaceful, 1 is easy, 2 is normal, and 3 is hard.

         difficulty=1